mdsol/mauth-client-ruby/doc/mauth-proxy.md

 The intent is to allow users to point any HTTP or REST client they care to use at a service which authenticates with MAuth, without the client needing to know how to generate MAuth signatures or authenticate MAuth-signed responses.

 The proxy has two modes: single-target and browser proxy mode.
-In broser proxy mode, it can be configured as a HTTP proxy in a browser and will direct the requests to any URL in the request while signing requests to URLs that are listed in the command line.
+In browser proxy mode, it can be configured as a HTTP proxy in a browser and will direct the requests to any URL in the request while signing requests to URLs that are listed in the command line.
 In single-target mode, all requests will be directed to the server specified in the command line.